-- Only suitably qualified and skilled staff and volunteers are to be engaged through following the relevant organisational recruitment procedures. - All staff and volunteers working with children or young people or with access to their information are to successfully complete a criminal history check through Disability Services (Yellow Card) and obtain a Blue Card from the Commission for Children and Young People.
-Staff or volunteers in administration roles, management or government roles are also to successfully complete a criminal history check through Disability Services (Yellow Card) and obtain a Blue Card from the Blue Card Services. - Employment and volunteering opportunities for children and young people may be provided when the relevant procedures are followed and adequate supervision and support can be provided. - All staff and volunteers performance is to be assessed/appraised/monitored and complaints and incidents thoroughly investigated to ensure the safety of children and young people is maintained at all times.
+- Only suitably qualified and skilled staff and volunteers are to be engaged through following the relevant organisational recruitment procedures. - All staff and volunteers working with children or young people or with access to their information are to successfully complete a criminal history check through the NDIS Worker Screening (unless they have a current Disability Services Yellow Card which is linked to ALARA) and obtain a Blue Card from the Blue Card Services.
+Staff or volunteers in administration roles, management or governance roles are also to successfully complete a criminal history check through NDIS Worker Screening (unless they have a current Disability Services Yellow Card) and obtain a Blue Card from the Blue Card Services.
+Any current cards on employment must be linked to ALARA for engagement with clients to commence.
+Currency of these cards must be maintained throughout employment/volunteering. - Employment and volunteering opportunities for children and young people may be provided when the relevant procedures are followed and adequate supervision and support can be provided. - All staff and volunteers performance is to be assessed/appraised/monitored and complaints and incidents thoroughly investigated to ensure the safety of children and young people is maintained at all times.